danalittleskier/liri-node-app/README.md

 ### Instructions

 1. Install node.js in order to be able to run the CLI app
-2. After you downloaded cloned the repository run `npm install` to add all the modules listed in the `package.json` file
+2. After you cloned the repository run `npm install` to add all the modules listed in the `package.json` file
-4. In order to use the spotify API you need to store your ID and Secret keys in a file named `.env`.
+4. In order to use the spotify API you need to store your own ID and Secret keys in a file named `.env`.
 5. All commands are ran in the root folder of the application.
 5. Use `node liri` on the command line if you want to see the default case the runs the application with inputs from the `random.txt` file.
 6. From the command line use `concert-this` as the argument followed by the name of the band or artist if you want to search the Bands In Town API (e.g. `node liri concert-this Madonna`)